 - a.
 Intent.
 The MUB District is intended for a diverse mix of Residential, Retail, Service, Employment and Civic uses integrated into a walkable compact development pattern.
 Non-residential uses may serve adjacent or nearby neighborhoods, as well as uses within the district, where transitions in the intensity of use and scale of buildings ensure compatibility with those neighborhoods.
-The target mix of use types in the district should be the following:

-- 30% to 60% Retail;

-- 0 % to 20% Service;

-- 15% to 40% Employment;

-- 15% to 40% Residential; and

-- 10 % to 25% Civic.

-No use category should comprise more than 15% above the target range for the district in any case, without future plans for contributing to the overall mix in the district.
-The extent of the mix of uses should increase, the greater the overall district size.
 This district is also intended as an alternative format for moderate or larger scale commercial uses than that of the CB District.
-The district regulations are designed to allow a wide variety of compatible uses, and establish the necessary relationship between these uses, civic amenities, and the public realm.
+The district regulations are designed to allow a wide variety of compatible uses, and establish the necessary relationship between these uses, civic amenities, and the public realm. - b.

-- b.
 Applicability.
 The MUB District is applicable to areas where more intense development and diverse mix of uses is appropriate with a high level of pedestrian and civic amenities, specifically areas designated Mixed-use Commercial Emphasis, Mixed-use Commercial Activity Centers, and Community/Regional Commercial Activity Centers in the Comprehensive Plan. - c.
 Context.
-The total area of the district should be between 20 to 80 acres before transitions to supportive adjacent zoning districts and land uses, and should be located at least 1 to 1 1⁄2 miles from similar districts or other activity centers.
-The district should primarily feature businesses that serve a typical target market area of 1⁄2 to 11⁄2 miles for the majority of its on-site business, and generally contain between 100,000 and 200,000 square feet of ground-level Retail district-wide.
+The district should be located at least 1 to 1 1⁄2 miles from similar districts or other activity centers.
+The district should primarily feature businesses that serve a typical target market area of 1⁄2 to 11⁄2 miles for the majority of its on-site business.
 The MUB district requires a highly connected transportation network within the district and surrounding areas, with smaller blocks and pedestrian-oriented streetscapes on the primary streets. - d.
 Lot Standards.
 The lot and buildings standards in the MUB district shall be a combination of those allowed in the NR-3 district and in the NB district, and the following lot standards specifically to accommodate larger commercial and mixed-use building sites in a compact, walkable setting:

-Type MUB: Standards LARGE MIXED-USE/ COMMERCIAL LOT AND BUILDING
+TYPE MUB: STANDARDS LARGE I MIXED-USE/ COMMERCIAL LOT AND BUILDING

 Lot Area 20,000 square feet minimum

 Lot Frontage 2 25' minimum

 Front 0' to 20'

 Setbacks: Side 0' if partywall; 5' otherwise

 Rear 5' if alley; 15' otherwise

-Puilding Ho abt 3 stories Maximum
+Duilding Usi 3 stories Maximum

 Building Height 4 or more stories with conditional review

 Total Lot Co verage 90% maximum

 - e.
 Permitted Uses.
 The uses permitted in the MUB district are specified in Table 5-1 as either "permitted" or "administrative" or "conditional." - f.
 Site and Building Design Standards.
-Due to the more compact development pattern, and the important relationship and integration between uses, sites and buildings in the MUB district, the following site and building standards shall apply:

-- 1. Urban loft, commercial or mixed-use lots and building types shall apply Small-scale Mixed-use and Commercial Design Standards in Section 6.7. - 2.
-Residential lots and building types shall apply the Residential Design Standards in Section 6.6. - g.
-Transitions.
-Due to the mix of lot and building types in the MUB district, no more than 50% of any one block shall be comprised of residential lot and building types, except that multi-block projects may include solely residential blocks provided they are no more than 25% of the total project area.
+Due to the more compact development pattern, and the important relationship and integration between uses, sites and buildings in the MUB district, the following site and building standards shall apply: - 1.
+Urban loft, commercial or mixed-use lots and building types shall apply Small-scale Mixed-use and Commercial Design Standards in Section 6.7. - 2.
+Residential lots and building types shall apply the Residential Design Standards in Section 6.6.